 The blast, which is thought to have been centred in a dustbin, happened at 8.30pm Saturday (1.30am BST) local time on 23rd Street, between 6th and 7th Avenues.

 Just seconds before, people can be seen walking along the street.
 The blast then shatters glass, prompting people to flee in panic.
 The video footage captures scenes of chaos and the sound of police sirens in the background.

 At least 29 people were injured in the explosion, which NYC mayor Bill de Blasio has described as an intentional act, though he dismissed any links to Islamic State (Isis).

-Meanwhile, later on Sunday, New York Mayor Bill de Blasio told reporters: We know there was a bombing.
+De Blasio said: We know there was a bombing.
 That much we do know.
 We know its a very serious incident.
 But we have a lot more work to do to be able to say what kind of motivation was behind this.

 All possible theories of whats happened here and how it connects will be looked at but we have no specific evidence at this point in time.
-We will keep the public informed every step of the way, de Blasio said.
+We will keep the public informed every step of the way, he told reporters.

-Police also discovered and defused a second device nearby in the Chelsea district of Manhattan.
+All the victims of the attack have been released from hospital and are expected to make a full recovery.
+Police discovered and defused a second device nearby in the Chelsea district of Manhattan, Sky News reported.

-Cuomo reassured New Yorkers that there was no further immediate threat, but he confirmed that 1,000 extra police and national guard officers would be deployed to airports, bus stations, subways and all major transit zones in the area.
-He also urged New Yorkers to not give in to fear.
+The New York Governor confirmed 1,000 extra police and National Guard officers would be deployed to airports, bus stations, subways and all major transit zones in the area, however he urged New Yorkers to continue as normal.